_images/Bug72.jpg

 Parameters:

-• Command (str) – The literal command string to be transmitted.
+• Command (string) – The literal command string to be transmitted.

 • Raw (boolean) – If True, command is transmitted ‘as-is’.
 If False, then protocol framing characters may be added prior to transmission.